 Revenue Recognition and Allowance for Doubtful Accounts.
-The accounting related to revenue recognition is complex and affected by interpretations of the rules and an understanding of industry practices, both of which are subject to change.
+The accounting related to revenue recognition is complex and affected by interpretations of the rules and an understanding of industry practices.
 As a result, revenue recognition accounting rules require us to make significant judgments.
 In addition, our judgment is required in assessing the probability of collection, which is generally based on evaluation of customer-specific information, historical collection experience and economic market conditions.
 Revenues from sales of systems and software license arrangements that do not require significant modification or customization of the underlying software are recognized when title and risk of loss have passed to the customer, there is evidence of an arrangement, fees are fixed or determinable and collection of the related receivable is probable.
-Installation, project management and training revenue is deferred and recognized as these services are performed.
-Revenue from technical support and maintenance is deferred and recognized ratably over the period of the related agreements.
-Customers are billed for installation, project management, training, technical support and maintenance at the time of the product sale.
+Installation, training, and project management revenue is deferred and recognized as these services are performed.
+Revenue from product maintenance and technical support is deferred and recognized ratably over the period of the related agreements.
+Customers are billed for installation, training, project management, training, product maintenance and technical support at the time of the product sale.
 If a portion of the sales price is not due until installation of the system is complete, that portion of the sales price is deferred until installation is complete.
 Revenue from movie content services is recognized based on the volume of monthly purchases that are made by hotel guests.
-Revenue from product development contract services is recognized based on the efforts expended in relation to the overall expected efforts for the project.
-Shipping and handling costs reimbursed by the customer are included in revenue and cost of revenues.
+Revenue from product development services is recognized based on the efforts expended in relation to the overall expected efforts for the project.
+Shipping and handling costs and service expenses reimbursed by customers are included in revenue and cost of revenues.

-Our transactions frequently involve the sales of systems and services under multiple element arrangements.
-Systems sales always include at least one year of free technical support and maintenance services.
+Our transactions frequently involve the sales of systems and software and services under multiple element arrangements.
+Systems sales always include at least one year of free product maintenance and technical support services.
 Revenue under multiple element arrangements is allocated to all undelivered elements of the sales arrangement based upon the fair value of those elements.
 The amounts allocated to project management, training, technical support and maintenance and movie content fees are based upon the price charged when these elements are sold separately and unaccompanied by the other elements.
-The amount allocated to installation revenue is based upon standard hourly billing rates and the estimated time required to complete the service.
-The amount allocated to the sale of systems reflects the residual method basis.
-Under this method, the total arrangement value is allocated first to the undelivered elements, based on their fair values, with the remainder being allocated to systems revenue.
+The amount allocated to installation and product management revenue is based upon standard hourly billing rates and the estimated time required to complete the service.
+The amount allocated to the sale of systems and software reflects the residual method basis.
+Under this method, the total arrangement value is allocated first to the undelivered elements, based on their fair values, with the remainder being allocated to the delivered elements.
 Installation, project management, and training services are not essential to the functionality of systems as these services do not alter the equipment's capabilities, are available from other vendors and the systems are standard products.
-For multiple element arrangements including software licenses and services where vendor-specific objective evidence of the fair value does not exist to allocate a portion of the fee to the service element, and the only undelivered element is services that do not involve significant production, modification or customization of the software, the entire arrangement is recognized as services are performed.
+For multiple element arrangements that include software licenses and services where vendor-specific objective evidence of the fair value does not exist to allocate a portion of the fee to the undelivered element, and the only undelivered element is services, the entire fee under the multiple element arrangement is recognized as services are performed.
 For transactions in which consideration, including equity instruments, is given to a customer, we account for the value of this consideration as a reduction in revenue in our consolidated statement of operations.
 We must apply judgment in determining all elements of the arrangement and in determining the fair value for each element.